✔ Expert-reviewed for accuracy and completeness. Learn more

 When you see a home heating system with an ENERGY STAR certification in Canada you can rest assured that you are in the presence of an efficient furnace, and high-efficiency means the biggest bang for your energy dollar.

-To qualify as an ENERGY STAR home heating system, it has to have 95% AFUE or more, (that means 95 cents of every energy dollar are going to actually heating your home) and fan efficiency of 2% or less.
+To qualify as an ENERGY STAR home heating system, it usually has to have an efficiency of 95% (AFUE) or more.
+That means that on average 95 cents of every energy dollar are going to actually heating your home, and that the unit has a fan efficiency of 2% or less.
 Note, ‘fan efficiency’ refers to the ratio of electrical energy consumption to the total energy consumption of the furnace during heating operation.

 Other Important Considerations

-You may also get additional labour warranty coverage on the installation through your licensed HVAC technician who completes your new home furnace installation, typically for the period of one year, but sometimes longer.
+You may also get additional labour warranty coverage on the installation through your licensed HVAC technician who completes your new home furnace installation, typically for a period of one year, but sometimes longer.

 Rebates and Incentives